brikrey67/js-history/readme.md

 ![Browser Market Share 1994-2009](https://upload.wikimedia.org/wikipedia/commons/5/55/Layout_engine_usage_share-2009-01-07.svg)
 - **1993**: National Center for Supercomputing Applications (NCSA) of the University of Illinois at Urbana-Champaign release [NCSA Mosaic](https://en.wikipedia.org/wiki/Mosaic_(web_browser)) popularizing the web.
-- **early 1994**: Mosaic Communications founded and begins work on Mosaic Netscape (internally, Mozilla)
+- **early 1994**: Mosaic Communications founded and begins work on Mosaic Netscape (internally codenamed, '*Mozilla*')
 - **late 1994**: Mosaic Netscape released and quickly dominates web browser market
 - **early 1995**: Mosaic Communications is renamed Netscape Communications and Mosaic Netscape is renamed Netscape Navigator.
   - Microsoft is making large investment in web browsers and is challenging Netscape.
-  - As browser competition intensifies, Netscape founder, Marc Andreessen, believes there is a need for a light weight language marketed to web designers that could be embedded directly in web pages.
+  - As browser competition intensifies, Netscape founder, Marc Andreessen, believes there is a need for a light-weight language marketed to web designers that could be embedded directly in web pages.
-    - Brendan Eich is hired to write "Scheme for the web".
+    - Brendan Eich is hired to write a prototype of a scripting language, that was intended to be a companion to Java, but would imitate the functional programming language Scheme (based on LISP)
     - Simultaneously, Netscape is working with Sun Microsystems to build Java extensibility into the browser leading to the decision that this new language should mimic Java to an extent.
     - Brendan Eich prototypes the language then called Mocha in ten days.
 - **late 1995**: Mocha is released as a supported feature of the Netscape Browser under the name LiveScript